Ashley Graham Twerked In A Curve-Hugging Red Sweater Dress At Her Fun, Unconventional Baby Shower

 In screenshots of Instagram stories from the event, you can see Ashley captured mid-twerk as she dances with her stylist, Cary Tauben who’s dressed in a colorful patterned jumpsuit and hat.
 In one photo, she shows that pregnancy hasn’t affected her flexibility as she’s bent over as she shakes her booty, clearly enjoying the party.

-The event was held at The Foundry in New York City and based on some of the photos from the event posted to Instagram, space was decorated with balloons emblazoned with “It’s A Mom” According to E!, Ashley’s guest were provided with a wealth of candy, cupcakes and other festive food items to choose from for all the family member and friends who gathered to wish Ashley and her husband, Justin Ervin, well.
+The event was held at The Foundry in New York City and based on some of the photos from the event posted to Instagram, space was decorated with balloons emblazoned with “It’s A Mom” According to E!, Ashley’s guest were provided with a wealth of candy, cupcakes and other festive food items to choose from for all the family members and friends who gathered to wish Ashley and her husband, Justin Ervin, well.

 “This is bigger than our wedding,” Ashley said to the crowd at one point in a video posted by Mama Glow founder, Latham Thomas.
 “This is bigger… this is like Christmas”

-The former Sports Illustrated cover girl went on to express her profound gratitude for the people who had gathered to celebrate the upcoming birth.
+The former Sports Illustrated cover girl went on to express her profound gratitude for all of her guests and made it clear that each person there was special to her.

 Ashley’s baby shower had more than a few unconventional elements.
 Instead of the traditional activities that have become standard at these events, guests were able to get manicures, piercings and tattoos.